isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-10-04-post-Written Answer by Minister for Law K Shanmugam to PQ on Renewal of Leases for Places of Worship.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Renewal of Leases for Places of Worship
+title: Written Answer by Minister for Law K Shanmugam to PQ on Renewal of Existing Leases for Places of Worship under Revised Land and Pricing Allocation Framework
 permalink: /news/parliamentary-speeches/written-pq-renewal-leases-places-of-worship/
 date: 2023-10-04
 layout: post